danielblock1/FestoolBluetooth/README.md

 1. First, factory reset your Festool remote (hold the "man" and "pairing" buttons together until a solid blue light appears.
 2. Plug in the M5 Atom socket, and while doing that hold down the top button.
 You should see a flashing blue light.
 3. Hold down the "pairing" button on remote.
-If done correctly, the light on the M5 Atom socket should turn off.
+If done correctly, the light on the M5 Atom socket should turn off, and you should here the relay click.
 4. Press the "man" button to exit pairing.

 That's it.